You might also be interested in learning about AI-powered language quality assurance and the AI suggestions features.

 When setting up an AI Translation task, the advanced options are limited to the following:

-Save translations performed by AI to Translation memory — choose whether you want translations done by AI to be saved into your translation memory.
-This can help build a more robust TM for future tasks.
+Save translations performed by AI to Translation memory — choose whether translations generated by AI should be saved to your translation memory for future reuse.

-Tag keys after the task is closed — tnable this option to automatically tag the translation keys added to the task once it’s completed.
-This helps in easily identifying and managing these keys later.
+Tag keys after the task is closed — enable this option to automatically tag all translation keys included in the task once it is completed, helping you track and manage them later.

 Adjusting task scope